Skip to main content

 Learn about how the Particle Theory helps us understand matter.

 Matter is anything that has mass and takes up space.
-It is a general name given to all the things physically around us.
-Matter includes things so tiny you can’t see them with your eyes.
+It is a general name we call all the physical things around us.
+Matter includes things so tiny humans can’t see them with their eyes.

 Part(icles) of Your World (2015) by Crash Course Kids (3:49 min.)

 The Particle Theory of Matter is a scientific model.
 A scientific model is a way of illustrating ideas, objects and processes so they’re easier to understand.
-Scientists use models to explain things we can’t see without advanced equipment.
+Scientists use models to explain things that can’t be seen without special equipment.
 One of these things is an individual atom.

 The Particle Theory of Matter helps us think about how matter behaves.
 It also helps us explain why different matter has different properties.
-It has several key ideas:
+It includes these key ideas:

 Left: Bohr atomic model of oxygen; Right: Bohr atomic model of water (Let’s Talk Science using an image by VectorMine via iStockphoto).